-You can learn more about PhotoPass & Memory Maker in our guide
+You can learn more about PhotoPass & Memory Maker in our Guide

-If you don’t want to use a MagicBand or fancy trying something new, opt for Disney MagicMobile.
+If you don’t want to use a MagicBand or fancy trying something different, opt for Disney MagicMobile.
 Available in the My Disney Experience app, the Disney MagicMobile service is a convenient and more contactless way to access MagicBand features, including:

 - Enter theme parks (with a valid theme park reservation and valid admission)

 - Connect Disney PhotoPass images to your account